peranakanfrancis/MyBetterWeb/_posts/2018-10-05-animated-video-editing.markdown

 #### How animation video editing works?

+1. **Brief**

-- 1. **Brief** - tell us your ideas and we’ll respond with creativity ideas, you can make a 25 % deposit before project is commence.
+Tell us your ideas and we’ll respond with creativity ideas, you can make a 25 % deposit before project is commence.

+2. **Talk**

-- 2. **Talk** - have a one-to-one with an experienced animator and illustrator who are there to listen.
+Have a one-to-one with an experienced animator and illustrator who are there to listen.

+3. **Meet**

-- 3. **Meet** - exchange ideas over meeting (or online meeting) so the video message and your brand are in tune.
+Exchange ideas over meeting (or online meeting) so the video message and your brand are in tune.

-- 4. **Script approval** - Most important part of the process.
+4. **Script approval**

+Most important part of the process.
 The right words for your audience.

+5. **Storyboard**

-- 5. **Storyboard** - images to go with the script.
+Images to go with the script.
 See on paper exactly how it will look.

+6. **Production**

-- 6. **Production** - collaboration continues and the team get to work.
+Collaboration continues and the team get to work.
 Animator, editor, sound artist.

-- 7. **The Show** - it’s 100% ready and exactly what you want, take a bow.
+7. **The Show**

+It’s 100% ready and exactly what you want, take a bow.
 You did it!

 ### Explainer video for <a href="https://www.facebook.com/ultranetcommunication/" target="_blank">Ultranet Communication</a>
 <div style="padding:50% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/303275277?byline=0&portrait=0" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script><br/>